 Throughout the collection clothing comes to function as costume; there is a playfulness, a game of ‘dress up’ taking place.
 The array of costumes—from black mock-Victorian frocks to leopard print leotards—present a timelessness in the photographs.
 Artificiality in the costumes situate the costume-wearers in a timeless moment, or, rather, outside of a recognisable temporality.
 The costume’s ability to render its wearers outside of time draws attention to the position of those in the clothes, opening a dialogue around gender and age.
 At the start of the four-year project, Schneidermann’s subjects were nine-years-old.
 Her own focus on girls, especially pre-adolescent girls, highlights both the playfulness of this project and also its location in a liminal time for the development of these girls.
 Not a child, yet not self-conscious teens, these girls inhabit a space outside of rigid socially gendered expectations or parental control.
 Their status as ‘girl’ in these photos, alongside the costumes, reveals a fluidity in gender alongside a resistance to or subversion of dominant discourses around fashion and femininity.
 The girls dress up, they dress down, they pose with fans and bonnets or weave taffeta into their hair; fashion rules are bent and broken in girlhood and nowhere is this more evident than in this collection.

 In these costumes, themes of adaptability and fluidity intersect with gender and class.
 Stood in front of a grey weather-beaten pebble-dashed exterior, a girl appears almost camouflaged in her animal print leotard.
 Her wild hair announces the possibility of a body against that stony shell.
-Animal print clothing—a performance of the luxurious furs of the uber-rich—focuses a dialogue around gender, class, and material culture.
+In her reading of Schniedermann’s images, Hannah Hamad suggests that animal print clothing—a performance of the luxurious furs of the uber-rich—focuses a dialogue around gender, class, and material culture.
 For the wealthy, furs and animal prints reinforce an exuberance, a status symbol for their power and position.
 At the other end of the spectrum, animal prints in their various forms have become synonymous with the sexualisation of working class women; cheap, expendable, faux furs and zebra stripes offer little power to these women.
 The camouflaged girl, however, offers a new narrative arising from the intersection of gender and class.
 Adaptable to their environment, the girls of these pebble-dashed valleys in their animal prints suggest an independence, a street-smart and new source of confidence that might see these girls navigate their way through the concrete jungle.
 Combinations of clothing items, make-up, and hairstyles reveal a gender fluidity across the collection.
 Trousers under dresses, oversized shirts, trainers and fascinators all call into question the rigidity of gender binaries evident in clothing practises.
 The pre-adolescent subjects, in communion dresses and Adidas trainers simultaneously perform masculinity and femininity.
 At a stage where they are neither fully-realised women nor children under the watchful eye of parents, the combination of costume, camouflage, and artificiality offers a gendered spectrum upon which these girls can play and destabilise social constructions and expectations.

 Schneidermann and James push their use of fashion further, using it as a tool of collaboration with the girls and their community.
 Often using second-hand outfits, the girls were gathered and encouraged to add and embellish their costumes, positioning the girls as active agents in the photographs; they fashion themselves.
 In this act of collaboration, Schneidermann and James test the limits of fashion photography and portraiture: no longer are they models passive mannequins.
 Instead, the girls regain control of their body and their image, their fashion and identity.
 The act of collaboration moves beyond the photographs, leaving an experience with these girls and their community, challenging the dominant narrative around the Valleys, a setting often viewed as bleak, post-industry, and with little to offer.
 The project becomes a way into discussions around the future for these town, held in the hands of the youth in these images.